Frequently Asked Questions

 European style Osteopaths do not prescribe medications or perform surgery, while American style osteopaths perform surgery and prescribe medications as well as using osteopathic techniques in managing a patient’s condition.

-Any student with a grade 12 high school diploma or its equivalent may apply for admission to the bachelor of science (BSc) in osteopathy program.
+Any student with a grade 12 high school diploma or its equivalent may apply for admission to our bachelor of science programs.

-Students who wish to enrol in the doctor of osteopathy (DO) program must have a bachelor’s degree or must have a professional degree in a doctoral program such as chiropractic, medicine, or physiotherapy.
-Students who do not have the above requirements may take the duel degree program of BSc/DO (4 years FT).
-The dual degree program allows students to obtain a bachelor’s degree concurrently with the DO program, thus fulfilling the pre-requisites needed to enter the DO program without spending additional time.
+Our master of science and doctoral programs generally require a bachelor’s degree or a professional degree in a doctoral program such as chiropractic, medicine, or physiotherapy. or equivalent.
+Those without such degrees are eligible to obtain a dual degree, taking a master’s or doctoral program with one of the bachelor degrees offered at NUMSS.
+The dual degree program allows students to obtain a bachelor’s degree concurrently with a master’s or doctoral program, thus fulfilling the pre-requisites needed to enter the master’s or doctoral program without spending additional time and tuition.
 However the dual programs require more effort and studying.

-The program length depends on student background.
+The program length depends on the student background.
 There are 3 categories of students entering National University of Medical Sciences.
 Category 1 are regular students.
 Category 2 are students with previous health education.
-Category 3 are students who possess a doctoral degree.
+Category 3 are students who possess a doctoral degree or equivalent.

-The DO program is 4 years full time (for regular category 1 students ), 2 years full time (for category 2 students with previous health education), & 1year full time (for category 3 students who are doctors or physiotherapists).
+Our doctoral programs program are generally 4 years full time (for regular category 1 students ), 2 years full time (for category 2 students with previous health education, such as massage therapists) & 1year full time (for category 3 students who are doctors or physiotherapists).

 All degree programs start twice per year; September 03rd and February 03rd of each year.